 “Well, James A C, you need to shorten that.
 How’s Jace for short?”

 “What’s your puppy’s name?”
 Michael asks.

-“He’s Max,” proud that I have a friend even if he’s only a dog.
+“He’s Max,” proud that I have a friend even if he is only a dog.

 “Can we come over and play with Max after school?”

 My face falls and I look down.
-I can’t let anyone know I’m home alone.
+I cannot let anyone know I am home alone.

 The rest of recess and lunch I hang around my new (and first) friends.
 But the next day they pretty much ignore me.
 I still have Max.
-Maybe they think I didn’t want to share him.
-They do let me sit with them at lunch, but Robby always takes my dessert.
+Maybe they think I do not want to share him.
+They now let me sit with them at lunch, but Robby always takes my dessert.
 Lunch is the only real meal I get.
 Dad is seldom at home for dinner and never up in time to make me breakfast.

 “Give me that jello,” Robby will say.
 “I can tell you’re on a diet and jello isn’t on it.”

-They like to make jokes at my expense, but they’re my only friends.
+They like to make jokes at my expense, but they are my only friends.
 Sort of.
 I soon see they get into lots of trouble.
 Our friendship will have to wait for a few years, for me to be a brave as they are.

 In third grade my teacher takes a sudden interest in my well-being.
-She stops Robby from taking my desserts, although I sneak him the jello when she isn’t looking.
+She stops Robby from taking my desserts, although I sneak him the jello when she is not looking.